-As Days of Our Lives’ Bill Hayes Turns 97 Years Young, Executive Producer Ken Corday Reveals the Secret To the Birthday Boy’s Longevity
+As Days of Our Lives’ Bill Hayes Turns 97 Years Young, EP Ken Corday Reveals the Secret To the Birthday Boy’s Longevity

 We should all be as youthful as the beloved Salem vet.